 The study of embodiment, body movement and gestures in music has recently become an established field of study.
-Several theoretical accounts have been put forward through the years [16, 20, 18, 17], often accompanied by empirical analysis of body movements of people performing, listening or dancing to music.
+Several theoretical accounts have been

-^{} The authors would like to thank Alexander Refsum Jensenius and all the members of the fourMs - Music, Mind, Motion, Machines research group at the University of Oslo, Norway, for their hospitality and knowledgeable support.
-Special thanks to all the participants of the study.
-This study was partially realised under the FWOproject "Foundations of expressive timing control in music".
+\ The authors would like to thank Alexander Refsum Jensenius and all the members of the fourMs - Music, Mind, Motion, Machines research group at the University of Oslo, Norway, for their hospitality and knowledgeable support.
+Special thanks to all the participants of the study and to Pierre-Emmanuel Largeron for his valuable input.
+This study was partially realised under the FWO-project "Foundations of expressive timing control in music".